-With Touch ID or PIN code lock, you can quickly and securely unlock Dashlane and use Dashlane in your browsers without having to type your Master Password.
+With Touch ID, Face ID, or PIN code lock, you can quickly and securely unlock and use Dashlane in your browsers without having to type your Master Password every time.
 This article explains how to use these simple security features.

-How to enable Touch ID or PIN code lock
+How to enable Touch ID, Face ID, or PIN code lock

-In your iPhone or iPad settings (Touch ID only)
+In your iPhone or iPad settings (Touch ID and Face ID only)

-In order to make Touch ID available in Dashlane, you will first need to enable it in your iPhone or iPad’s device settings.
-If you are not already using Touch ID to unlock your iOS device, the option will not work in Dashlane.
+In order to make Touch ID or Face ID available in Dashlane, you will first need to enable it on your iPhone or iPad’s device settings.
+If you are not already using Touch ID or Face ID to unlock your iOS device, the option will not work in Dashlane.

-To see how to enable Touch ID on your iOS device, please refer to Apple’s official guide by following this link: Use Touch ID on iPhone and iPad.
+To see how to enable Touch ID or Face ID on your iOS device, please refer to Apple’s official guides by following these links:

 In the Dashlane application

-Note that Touch ID and PIN code lock cannot be both enabled at the same time.
+Note that both Touch ID or Face ID and PIN code lock cannot be both enabled at the same time.
 You will be forced to disable one if you wish to enable the other.

-If you experience any problem enabling Touch ID or PIN code lock, disable them in Dashlane and attempt to enable them again.
-As far as Touch ID is concerned, you can also disable and re-enable it in your iOS settings.
+If you experience any problem enabling Touch ID, Face ID, or PIN code lock, disable then re-enable them in Dashlane.
+You can also disable and re-enable Touch ID or Face ID in your iOS settings.

-How to use Touch ID or PIN code lock
+How to use Touch ID, Face ID, or PIN code lock

 Once one of these features has been enabled, they will replace your Master Password as your preferred authentication method, either to sign in to the app or to use Dashlane in Safari and Chrome, for instance.

-Simply press your finger lightly on the Home button of your device to use Touch ID, or enter the chosen PIN code.
+After opening Dashlane, simply press your finger lightly on the Home button of your device to use Touch ID, glance at your device to use Face ID, or enter the chosen PIN code.

-If Touch ID fails to recognize your finger, you will be asked to try again.
+If Touch ID or Face ID fails to recognize your authentication, you will be asked to try again.
 After three unsuccessful attempts, you will need to enter your Master Password.

-You can find these two features in the Security menu, and will find that they work particularly well with either Touch ID or PIN code lock.
+The advanced settings include "Auto-lock timeout" and "Lock on exit."
+You can find these two features in the Security menu, and both work particularly well with either Touch ID, Face ID, or PIN code lock.

 Lock on exit

-If you've enabled this feature, then the app will automatically lock whenever you leave it (when going back to the Home screen on iOS, when switching between apps or when locking the screen).
-We recommend that you keep this setting on as it provides more security.
+If you've enabled this feature, then the app will automatically lock whenever you leave it (when going back to the home screen on iOS, when switching between apps or when locking the screen).
+We also recommend that you keep this setting on for greater security.

 How can I change my PIN code?